datahub-project/datahub/metadata-ingestion/README.md

 If you'd like to modify data before it reaches the ingestion sinks – for instance, adding additional owners or tags – you can use a transformer to write your own module and integrate it with DataHub.

-Check out the [transformers guide](./transformers.md) for more info!.
+Check out the [transformers guide](./transformers.md) for more info!

 ## Using as a library